 Risk factors (conditions that increase the risk of a disorder) for miscarriage include the following:

-Use of substances such as cocaine Cocaine during pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more , alcohol Alcohol during pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more , and tobacco Cigarette (tobacco) smoking during pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more (via cigarette smoking)
+Use of substances such as cocaine Cocaine during pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more and alcohol Alcohol during pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more

 Certain disorders, such as chronic kidney disease Kidney Disorders During Pregnancy Often, pregnancy does not cause a kidney disorder to worsen.
 Usually, kidney disorders worsen only in pregnant women who have high blood pressure that is not well-controlled.
 If pregnant women... read more , systemic lupus erythematosus Systemic Lupus Erythematosus (Lupus) Autoimmune disorders, including Graves disease, are more common among women, particularly pregnant women.
 The abnormal antibodies produced in autoimmune disorders can cross the placenta and... read more (lupus), and high blood pressure High Blood Pressure During Pregnancy High blood pressure (hypertension) during pregnancy is classified as one of the following: Chronic hypertension: Blood pressure was high before the pregnancy.
 Gestational hypertension: Blood... read more , if they are not appropriately treated and controlled during pregnancy

-Rh incompatibility Rh Incompatibility Rh incompatibility occurs when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood.
+Rh incompatibility Hemolytic Disease of the Fetus and Newborn Rh incompatibility occurs when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood.
 Rh incompatibility can result in destruction of the fetus’s red blood cells, sometimes... read more (when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood) also increases risk of miscarriage.

 Sudden emotional shock (for example, resulting from receiving bad news) and minor injuries (for example, resulting from slipping and falling) are not linked with miscarriage.